 Life cyce of a dog flea

 How do you treat a dog who has fleas?
-You would have to take your dog to your vet, who would take some history and re-examine the dog to confirm flea infestation.
-The vet would probably suggest some medications and most importantly, he is going to advise you that your residence should also be treated.
-Fleas lay their eggs, and if not treated and or destroyed, these egga are going to hatch and the flea infestation will happen all over again.
-It is extremely important that the dog and home be treat at the same time.
+You would have to take your dog to your vet, who would take some history, and re-examine the dog to confirm flea infestation.
+The vet would probably suggest some medications, and most importantly, they will advise that your residence should also be treated.

 Environmental Allergies